dymio/codenohito_book/rules/rails_server_config.md

     ssh git@bitbucket.org -A

-Where instead 'git@bitbucket.org' must be user@domen of your repository (if you use not Bitbucket of course).
+Instead 'git@bitbucket.org' must be user@domen of your repository (if you use not Bitbucket of course).
 This step will save you from future errors in deploy process.